 - You may start to feel the pain in your back or in your right shoulder

 - Biliary Colic occurs frequently at night and as a result the person might wake up.
 This might result in disturbance in sleep.

 If you have any of these symptoms then there is a good chance that you might have Gallstones.
-Please consult a doctor and doctor will suggest you treatment options for a good and proper treatment.
+Please consult a doctor for gallstone treatment and doctor will suggest you treatment options for a good and proper treatment.